ketankartoza/bims-website/docs/admin/geocontext-layers.md

 ## Adding a non-biodiversity layer to FBIS

-In this guide we will show you how to publish a non-biodiversity layer in RBIS.
-Non-biodiversity layers can be displayed on top of the base map in RBIS to provide insights about the spatial situation of collection sites.
+In this guide we will show you how to publish a non-biodiversity layer in FBIS.
+Non-biodiversity layers can be displayed on top of the base map in FBIS to provide insights about the spatial situation of collection sites.

 ![Non-Biodiversity Layer](img/NonBiodiversityLayer.width-800.png)

-In order to add a layer to the RBIS, follow these steps :
+In order to add a layer to the FBIS, follow these steps :

 * Go to admin page
 * Click non biodiversity layer section